BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 * NavMesh - a walkable surface generated from the topology of meshes in a game world defining a valid area of movement.
 It allows for a range of dynamic movement within the confines of the mesh and is a natural evolution of the Way-point Graph
 * FlowField Tiles - a means of handling crowd and flocking behaviour by generating a flow field (vector field) describing how an actor flows across a world.
 A large number of actors can flow in unison to an endpoint while sharing the same pathing data structure - saving compute resources and time

-For larger and larger environemnts with an increasing number of pathing actors it may be beneficial to adopt a flow field based approach due to the data sharing and formation/group like movement it promotes.
+For larger and larger environemnts with an increasing number of pathing actors it may be beneficial to adopt a FlowField based approach due to the data sharing and formation/group like movement it promotes.
 FlowField Tiles are complex, it's effectively akin to fluid mechanics, so this is an attempt to bring an agnostic implementation to the [Bevy](https://github.com/bevyengine/bevy/tree/main) game engine.
 My motivation for this is that I recently implemented a Way-point Graph for a prototype.
 In order to provide 'ok' actor movement it had to be made from 16 million data points.
-To prevent an actor from occasionally zig-zagging across the graph the granularity had to be boosted to 80 million data points to create a 'lifelike' impression of movement.
+To prevent an actor from occasionally zig-zagging across the game world the granularity had to be boosted to 80 million data points to create a 'lifelike' impression of movement.
 That was just silly so I began looking into the history of pathfinding whereupon I stumbled across FlowField Tiles and decided to try and implement it with my favourite langauge and engine.

 ## Useful Definitions

 * Sector - a slice of a game world composed of three 2D arrays called fields (`CostField`, `IntegrationField` and `FlowField`).
 A game world is effectively represented by a number of Sectors
 * CostField - a 2D array describing how difficult it is to path through each cell of the array.
 It is always present in system memory
 * Cost - how difficult/expensive it is to path somewhere, you could also call it <i>weight</i>, each cell of `CostField` has one of these
-* Portal - a navigatable point which links one Sector to another
+* Portal - a navigatable point which links one Sector to another to enable movement from one side of the world to another
 * IntegrationField - a 2D array which uses the CostField to determine a cumulative cost of reaching the goal/endpoint (where you want to path to).
 This is an ephemeral field - it exists when required to calculate a `FlowField`
 * FlowField - a 2D array built from the `IntegrationField` which decribes how an actor should move (flow) across the world
 * FlowField Cache - a means of storing `FlowFields` allowing multiple actors to use and reuse them
 * Ordinal - a direction based on traditional compass ordinals: N, NE, E, SE, S, SW, W, NW.
-Used for discovery of Sectors/field cells
+Used for discovery of Sectors/field cells at various points within the algorithm
 * Grid cell - an element of a 2D array
 * Goal - the target grid cell an actor needs to path to
-* Portal goal - a target point within a sector that allows an actor to transition to another sector, thus brining it closer towards/to the goal
+* Portal goal - a target point within a sector that allows an actor to transition to another sector, thus bringing it closer towards/to the goal

 # Design/Process